 Niobium, once known as columbium, is a strong and ductile transition metal.
 It normally oxidises slowly, however the depth of the natural oxide layer can be increased using an electric current (a process known as anodizing).
 This changes the colour from its natural silver-grey to a range of vibrant colours which are related to the depth of the oxide layer.
-This process also works for a number of other metal elements, notably Al, Ti and Ta.
+This process also works for a number of other metallic elements, notably AI, Ti and Ta.